Singular locus of q-logarithmic foliations: Introduction

 A first order unfolding of a foliation defined by $\omega$ is a particular type of first order deformation of $\omega$.
 While a (first order) deformation of $\omega$ is given by a family of differential forms $\omega_\varepsilon$ parameterized by an infinitesimal parameter $\varepsilon$ such that $\omega_\varepsilon$ is integrable for every fixed value of $\varepsilon$ and coincides with $\omega$ in the origin, a (first order) unfolding $\widetilde{\omega}_\varepsilon$ is given by a foliation in an infinitesimal neighbourhood of $\PP^n$ such that it restricts to $\omega$ in the central fiber.

 \

 In the codimension $1$ case, first order unfoldings define a sheaf isomorphic to a sheaf of ideals, which is called the \emph{unfolding ideal}, $I(\omega)$, see \cref{remI}.
 If we define as $J(\omega)$ the ideal defined by the coefficients of $\omega$, we have that the variety defined by $J(\omega)$ is the singular locus of $\omega$, $\sing(\omega)$, see \cref{singw}.
 It can be also easily seen that $J(\omega)\subset I(\omega)$.
-So the first order unfoldings define a subvariety of $\sing(\omega)$.
+So, the first order unfoldings define a subvariety of $\sing(\omega)$.
 We refer to \cite{moli} for details on this topic.

 In the literature, see \cite{kupka}, \cite[Fundamental Lemma, p.~406]{deMedTesis} or \cite[Definition 2.1]{gmln}, the \emph{Kupka set} of a codimension-1 foliation $\omega$ is the set of points such that $\omega(p)=0$ and $d\omega(p)\neq 0$.
 To work in an algebraic setting first we needed to associate a scheme structure to that set.
-The way for doing that was defining the Kupka scheme as the schematic support of $d\omega$ inside $\sing(\omega)$.
+The way to do that was to define the Kupka scheme as the schematic support of $d\omega$ inside $\sing(\omega)$.

 For a more formal definition, let us fix here $S= \CC[x_0,\ldots,x_n]$ the homogeneous coordinate ring of $\PP^n$.
 We defined the Kupka scheme, $\kup$, see \cite[Definition 4.1]{mmq}, as $\kup=Proj(S/K(\omega))$ where $K(\omega)$ is the homogeneous ideal defined as